Click Here to Apply Online Now

 All doctoral* applicants to the Graduate Center must take the Graduate Record Examination (GRE) General Test and, where requested, the Subject Test in the area of intended study.
 The Graduate Center does not set a minimum GRE score for any of the programs.
 The scores are evaluated in a context of other measures of academic performance.
 For information, call 1-800-GRE-CALL or visit www.ets.org.
 Official scores must be reported to The Graduate Center—College Code 2113.
 If this code is not used, scores will not reach us.
 Test scores should not be sent to individual program offices.

-Note: In addition to the General Test, the GRE Subject Test is required for English, Clinical Psychology, Forensic Psychology, and Industrial and Organizational Psychology.
-The GRE Subject Test is recommended for Developmental Psychology, Neuropsychology, and Social-Personality Psychology.
+Note: In addition to the General Test, the GRE Subject Test is required for English, and Clinical Psychology.
+The GRE Subject Test is recommended for all other Psychology training areas.

 *A professional writing sample is required for the Doctor of Social Welfare program.

 Applicants for the Ph.D.
 Program in Business may take the Graduate Management Admission Test (GMAT) in lieu of the GRE.
 For information, call 1-866-505-6559 or visit www.gmac.com.
 Official scores for GMAT should be reported to The Graduate Center—College Code XWT-S7-47.
 If this code is not used, scores will not reach us.

 International students must present authoritative evidence of sufficient competence in the English language to pursue a regular course of study at the City University of New York.
 It is required that applicants who have not studied and earned a degree in the US, United Kingdom, Canada, New Zealand or Australia must take the Test of English as a Foreign Language (TOEFL), administered internationally by Educational Testing Service, and request ETS to report examination results directly to Admissions, The Graduate Center–College Code 2113, 365 Fifth Avenue, New York, New York 10016.
 Inquiries concerning this examination may be made to Test of English as a Foreign Language, Box 6151, Princeton, New Jersey 08540, U.S.A., or to most American embassies and consulates in cities outside the United States.
 For additional information, call 1-800-GO-TOEFL or visit www.ets.org.
 Individual programs at the Graduate Center may require a minimum score on the TOEFL for admission to the program.